-- We have implemented over 100 robotic process automations in 2020 so far.
+- We have implemented over 100 robotic process automation in 2020 so far.

 - After 1 year we have implemented 15 bots.
 We plan to expand this further in 2021.

 - Averages can be misleading.
-Most of our medium-complexity automations are in production within 10 to 14 weeks from the official start date.
+Most of our medium-complexity automation is in production within 10 to 14 weeks from the official start date.
 Automations that are highly complex, require client approval, or involve prioritization/development work by a core system team can be 16+ weeks in duration.